TheDaniel418/IsopGem/docs/geometry_tasks/02_basic_tools.md

 3. Implement preview during creation
 4. Add support for circles with fixed radius
 5. Implement circle style customization
+6. Assign new objects to the active layer upon creation.

 **Acceptance Criteria:**
 - Circles can be created by selecting center and radius
 - Preview shows during creation process
 - Fixed radius circles can be created
 - Circle appearance can be customized
+- Circles are assigned to the active layer

 **Dependencies:** 2.1